bavla/OpenAlex/OpenAlex2Pajek/README.md

 The collection contains the citation network **Cite** and two-mode networks: authorship **WA**, sources **WJ**, keywords **WK**, countries **WC**, and work properties: publication year, type of publication, the language of publication, cited by count, countries distinct count, and referenced works.

+The function `OpenAlexSources` creates the list of works related to a selected journal (all papers published by the journal chosen and all works citing/cited by these papers).
+Since in networks the units (works, authors, sources, keywords, etc.) are identified by their OpenAlex IDs, another function, `unitsInfo`, provides the user with additional information about the units appearing in the results of analyses.
 ### Examples

 #### Bibliographic networks on selected topic